free things to do in New York City

 Film | *batteries not included (1987): Tenants Call Aliens For Help

-Apartment block tenants seek the aid of alien mechanical life-forms to save their building from demolition.
-106 min.
+Apartment block tenants seek the aid of alien mechanical life-forms to save their building from demolition. more 106 min.
 Director: Matthew Robbins.
 Starring Hume Cronyn, Jessica Tandy, Frank McRae.
 The story was originally intended to be featured in the television series Amazing Stories, but executive producer Steven Spielberg liked the idea so much that he decided to adapt it into a film.
-It is also notable for being the feature film screenwriting debut of Brad Bird.
+It is also notable for being the feature film screenwriting debut of Brad Bird. less

 New York City, NY; NYC